-Relevant published information on pyrilamine was not found as of the revision date.
+Relevant published information on dimenhydrinate was not found as of the revision date.
 In one telephone follow-up study, mothers reported irritability and colicky symptoms 10% of infants exposed to various antihistamines and drowsiness was reported in 1.6% of infants.
-None of the reactions required medical attention and none of the infants were exposed to pyrilamine.[2]
+None of the reactions required medical attention.
+In this study, irritability was reported in one infant of seven exposed to dimenhydrinate in breastmilk.[2]